VailStrawb/VailStrawb/README.md

 - 🔎 I’m currently looking for a cool job (Flutter Development).
 - 💌 Working on my secret project :)
 - 🔮 I’m also actively learning about Flutter.
+- ❣️ In love with making IT meetups and fests
 - 🌺 I have my IT blog for helping women to believe in themselves and start a career, which you can find on <a href="https://instagram.com/flutter_dev_girl?igshid=NzZlODBkYWE4Ng==">Instagram</a>.
 - 🎯 Goals: To become a professional Senior Flutter Developer and visit every country on the planet.
 - 🤪 Fun fact: I love frogs so much 🐸 They make me feel happy!